getify/foi-lang/README.md

 // < 9, 10, 11, 12 >
 ```

-Notice we can also just include the special iterative assignments in the block-definitions clause.
-As each form is equivalent, readability and other code maintenance concerns dictate the appropriate style to choose.
+As both forms are equivalent, readability and other code maintenance concerns dictate the appropriate style to choose.

 ----